tari/83pa28d/lesson/day01.md

 zeroing HL.**

 Save this file as hello.asm.
 This should be easy if you're using a competent editor, but some programs (notably Notepad) make it annoyingly difficult.
-Need more information on this for Windows users.

-Hand-hold through invoking the assembler and running in the emulator.
+**[EDITOR NOTES]: Need more information on this for Windows users.
+Hand-hold through invoking the assembler and running in the emulator.**

+**[CAPTAIN CALC EDIT]: Condense the following**

 The first step is to create the source code in a text editor.
 Use Notepad for this, because it saves its files in ASCII text format.
 As your programs get more involved, it might be a good idea to switch to a specialized IDE (Crimson